 The majority of those side effects are pretty self-explanatory except for one, “nodding out.”
 What is “nodding out”?
 Nodding out (or nodding off, which can be used interchangeably) is a common term for heroin or opioid-induced state that causes overdose-related deaths more often than any other drug euphoria or high.
 However, there are many dangers of nodding out on heroin and opiates.

 Why Do You Not Out While On Opiates?

-When opiates enter the brain, users feel a strong euphoria, or “rush”.
-However, this is inevitably followed by a period when the person experiences a trans-like state that shifts between being drowsy and wide awake for many hours.
+When opiates enter the brain, users feel an intense euphoria, or “rush.”
+However, this is inevitably followed by a period when the person experiences a trans-like state that shifts between drowsy and wide awake for many hours.
 It is referred to as nodding out or nodding off.

-Nodding out is not an exact medical term.
-It can be comparable to a student that is bored in class who is trying to keep his head up and stay awake; his head will “nod” and drop as he gets more and more sleepy, and then his head will inevitably jerk awake.
+Nodding out is not an exact medical term, and it can be comparable to a student that is bored in class who is trying to keep his head up and stay awake; his head will “nod” and drop as he gets more and more sleepy, and then his head will inevitably jerk awake.

-Nodding off occurs because opiates are sedatives that make a user go from feeling alert but sleepy into such a deep sleep that he or she cannot be forced to wake up.
+Nodding off occurs because opiates are sedatives that make users go from feeling alert but sleepy into such a deep sleep that they cannot be forced to wake up.
 This may seem like a perfect state of well-being for an opiate user, but it is commonly the first step on the road toward falling asleep and never waking up again.

 Opiate Addiction Treatment at Allure Detox

 If you or a loved one need to get off opiates and back to living, Allure Detox is here for you.
 If you are ready to take the next step in your path to recovery, we at Allure Detox can help.
 Allure Detox exists to help patients stop using drugs and alcohol safely.
 Unlike many facilities, Allure’s detox center treats addiction as a disease.
 Our team of specially trained physicians and nurses is committed to helping addicts and alcoholics achieve lasting recovery.